-An overview of the design activity in engineering.
+Credit: 3 | Lecture: 3 | Lab: 0 An overview of the design activity in engineering.
 Topics include the product design process, project planning, quality function deployment, design specification, concept generation and selection, system and subsystem design.
 Also, an introduction to engineering economics and its application to the design process.
 Design team projects.
-MENG 3316 and MENG 3344 may be taken prior to, or concurrent with, enrollment in this course.

-Prerequisites: MENG 3303, MENG 3310, MENG 3316, MENG 3344

-Corequisites: MENG 3316, MENG 3344
+MENG 3316 or MENG 3344 shall be taken prior to, or concurrent with, enrollment in this course.
+As the first of a three-course sequence, it is expected that students enrolled in this course must reasonably expect to complete their Mechanical Engineering Degree requirements and graduate within the next three long semesters.
+A grade of "C" or better is required in all prerequisite courses.
+Prerequisites: MENG 1204, MENG 3303, MENG 3310, MENG 3316 or MENG 3344 Corequisites: MENG 3316, MENG 3344

-MENG 3316 Heat Transfer Credit: 3 | Lecture: 3 | Lab: 0
+MENG 3316 Heat Transfer

-The study of the conduction, convection, and radiation modes of heat transfer; both steady and unsteady state systems.
+Credit: 3 | Lecture: 3 | Lab: 0 The study of the conduction, convection, and radiation modes off heat transfer; both steady and unsteady state systems.
 Governing equations, boundary conditions, and initial conditions are considered.
-One and two-dimensional heat flow and thermal circuit concepts.
+One and twodimensional heat flow and thermal circuit concepts.
 Heat sinks and heat exchanger characteristics and applications of heat transfer to thermal systems design are included.
-Physics majors may substitute PHYS 3311 and PHYS 3351 for MATH 2320 and MENG 2334 as prerequisites for this course.
+Physics majors may substitute PHYS 3311 and PHYS 3351 for MATH 2320 and MENG 3334 as prerequisites for this course.
+A grade of "C" or better is required in all prerequisite courses.
 Prerequisites: MATH 2315, MATH 2320 or PHYS 3311, MENG 2334 or PHYS 3351and MENG 3310.